vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 You can read more about the differences in [this comparison](https://github.com/asciidoctor/asciidoctor.org/blob/master/docs/_includes/asciidoc-vs-markdown.adoc).

 ### Converting AsciiDoc
 Since AsciiDoc cannot be directly rendered by a browser, we need a way to convert the documentation from AsciiDoc to HTML.
-There's a tool called AsciiDoctor, which is also [available as a Maven plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin).
+There's a tool called AsciiDoctor, which is also [available as a Maven plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin) ([there's also one for Gradle](https://asciidoctor.org/docs/asciidoctor-gradle-plugin/)).
 Just include the following in your `pom.xml` file.

 ```xml
 <build>